Ouali-Alami/billing-service/README.md

 ```
 #### for more infos about vault here : https://developer.hashicorp.com/vault/
 #### TODO:
-#### -sample script to supply an vault (role_id , secret_id) with appRole bound with some policies for not admin user to generate token
+#### -sample script to supply a vault (role_id , secret_id) with appRole bound with some policies for not admin user to generate token
 #### -sample script to build a cluster of 2 consul agent 1 server(ip network) / 1 client(ip localhost)
 #### -sample Script to create some certificate via vault and use it in the app
 #### -sample script to create and handle JWT via vault